Our Family's Story

 The pick-your-own experience has been at the heart of everything we do, right from the beginning.

 In 1983, when Gary retired from the Merchant Marines, he had a dream to spend more time with his family and build an apple orchard.
 He envisioned a place where friends and neighbors could pick their own fruit.
-So he and Patty bought 42 acres of land — basically just a pond and a cornfield — and planted the first apple trees a year later.
+So he and Patty bought 42 acres of land — really just a pond and a cornfield — and planted the first apple trees a year later.

 Gary, Patty and their two children moved to the farm in 1985 and waited for the first trees to mature.
 Just as the trees were ready to bear fruit, however, the orchard was completely destroyed by round-headed apple-tree borers, small beetles that make tunnels in an apple tree’s trunk and disrupt its ability to move water and nutrients from the roots to the leaves.